 Of course, you still wouldn’t want your dog to eat or drink any of this stuff, no matter how natural it is, so be vigilant about keeping them out of reach.

 However, these types of products won’t leave any dangerous residues or vapors behind that can make you or your pup sick.

-Here are more pet-friendly brands you can check out on Amazon:
+Here are more pet-friendly brands you can check out: